 Any seen or perceived disruptive behaviour is dealt with using a form of The Canter Assertive Discipline System.
 That is, without a 'fuss' or necessarily a verbal exchange, the teacher writes the name of the student who is being disruptive onto the whiteboard.
 This is the student's first warning.
 Further disruption by the same student will result in a tick being placed next to their name.
 This is the second warning.
-If there is further disruption from the same student, there is no need to tick their name again - the teacher then sends them to the Student Services to be interviewed by the Deputy Principal (Student Care).
+If there is further disruption from the same student, there is no need to tick their name again - the teacher then sends them to the Student Services to be interviewed by the Dean of Students or Dean of Operations.